isjeffcom/CUBE.gl-doc/docs/guide.md

-The computed position is storage in CUBE.Coordinate.world, if you do not ComputeWorldCoordinate(), the world value will not exist.
+Remember, you have to call ComputeWorldCoordinate() to get the world value, otherwise it would exist.